KGP117/KGP117/README.md

 ## ⚡ INTRODUCTION
 ### **Hi, I’m Kushraj Pollard @KGP117 👋**

-Computer Science Student
+Computer Science
 University of the West Indies, St. Augustine

-- 🌱 I’m currently studying for my BSc in Computer Science
+- 🌱 I'm a BSc graudate in Computer Science
-- 💞️ I’m looking to collaborating with other Student Developers
+- 💞️ I’m looking to collaborating with other Junior Developers
 - 📫 You can contact me at kushrajpollard@gmail.com
 - 🥅 Contribute to Open Source Projects
 - 😄 Pronouns: He/Him